min2ha/ukwa-site/content/target/38383/index.en.md

   "subject": "Easter Rising "
 }

-# Who do you think you are?
-Magazine: Genealogy news round-up: Ancestry releases Easter Rising collection

 Article in genealogy magazine about Easter Rising related record collections becoming available on the family history website Ancestry.